Oat Flour English Muffins (No Yeast, Gluten-Free)

 Delicious English Muffin Serving Suggestions

-• Scrambled Eggs: These muffins pair perfectly with fluffy scrambled eggs for a quick breakfast.
+• Cottage Cheese Scrambled Eggs: These muffins pair perfectly with my cottage cheese scrambled eggs for a high-protein breakfast that stays soft and satisfying.

 Frequently Asked Questions